hcengineering/huly-coder/README.md

 # Huly Coder

 Huly Coder is an AI coding agent that helps you develop software through natural language interaction.
+It provides a powerful terminal-based interface with a suite of tools for file manipulation, code generation, and project management.

+## Features

+- **Terminal User Interface (TUI)**: Clean and intuitive terminal interface with file tree, message history, and task status display
+- **Smart File Operations**: Tools for reading, writing, searching, and modifying files with precision
+- **Web Integration**: Built-in web search and URL fetching capabilities
+- **Memory System**: Persistent knowledge graph for maintaining context across sessions
+- **Multiple LLM Providers**: Support for OpenRouter, LMStudio, and OpenAI
+- **Docker Support**: Easy containerization for portable development environments

+## Requirements

+- Rust 1.75 or higher
+- OpenRouter API key (or alternative LLM provider credentials)
+- Terminal with Unicode support

 ## Configuration